 Smart Copy and Checkpoint Resume

 If a client user initiates a transfer and an identically named file already exists on the server, the server computes a hash of the server copy of the file and sends this value to the client.
 The client computes a hash of the client copy of the file and compares that to the value from the server.
 If the two hashes are identical, this indicates that the files are identical, and no data transfer occurs.
 The timestamp of the destination file is updated unless you transfer using the scp -p option.

-Automatic Resume of Interrupted File Transfer
+Automatic Resume of Interrupted File Transfer (Checkpoint Resume)

 Note: Computing a hash to compare files does not produce useful data for ASCII transfers between systems with different line endings, so the hash comparison is skipped in this case and the complete file is always transferred.